 Dear Editor,

-Please find attached the manuscript entitled “Butterfly-mediated shifts in selection on flowering phenology depend on host ant abundance” to be considered for review in Ecology Letters, under the category of Letters.
+Please find attached the manuscript entitled “Butterfly-mediated shifts in selection on flowering phenology depend on host ant abundance” to be considered for publication in Ecology Letters, under the category of Letters.

-As you are aware, ecologists have widely acknowledged the existence of spatial variation in phenotypic selection on plant traits and its implications for evolutionary trajectories of plant populations.
-However, the environmental factors responsible for variation in selection have been rarely identified.
-In this study, we focus on selection on flowering phenology mediated by species interactions, namely predispersal seed predation by a butterfly with two sequential hosts: plants and ants.
-We have found that selection shifts from favoring early flowering in the absence of the antagonist to favoring late flowering when it is present.
-Furthermore, the distribution of the antagonist among plant populations was related to the community context in terms of abundance of its second host.
-These findings prove that the distribution of an interactor, and indirectly, the context that influences this distribution, can explain patterns of spatial variation in phenotypic selection.
-Our results also contribute to highlight that, when linking variation in the environment to variation in selection, it is important to evaluate both the effects of species interactions on fitness and the effects of the environment and community context on the interactors.
-We are confident that our findings represent novel insights in the understanding of the causes of spatial variation in selection, and specifically, on the role of species interactions and the context where they occur in determining this variation.
+Spatial variation in selection is fundamentally important to maintain genetic variation within populations, for local adaptation and genetic differentiation of populations, and for speciation.
+Identifying and quantifying the effects of different selective agents, as well as how the relative importance of different agents vary with the environmental context is therefore key to a more mechanistic understanding of natural selection and evolution.
+Yet, these relationships have rarely been quantified for large sets of natural populations.
+In this study, we examine how selection on timing of reproduction in a perennial herb is mediated by interactions with butterfly seed predator and how these interactions depend on the abundance of a second (ant) host of the butterfly.
+The results clearly shows that selection shifts from favoring earlier flowering within a season in plant populations where the antagonist is absent, to favoring later flowering when it is present.
+Our results are important and novel in demonstrating how among-population variation in the direction of natural selection can be explained by interactions with an antagonistic selective agent, and simultaneously showing that the incidence of this antagonist is related to the community context, in terms of the abundance of its second host.
+Our results highlight that to link variation in selection to the environment, we need to assess both the effects of species interactions on fitness, and the effects of the environmental context on the outcome of the interaction.

+Although previous studies by one of the authors have examined the role of antagonistic interactions for among-population in selection on timing of reproduction (Arvanitis et al., 2010, Ehrlén et al. 2015, König et al. 2015), the current study is novel, compared to this work as well as to the work of others, in several important respects.

+First, it deals with a study system – Phengaris (Maculinea) butterflies and its two hosts, plants and Myrmica ants, used in sequence - that is extremely well studied but that has never been thoroughly examined in the current context.
+(None of the authors have published from this study system previously.)

+Second, the study is important and novel because it clearly shows that among-population in not only the intensity but also the direction of selection on timing of reproduction in a plant can be explained by the presence and preferences of an antagonistic interactor.

-Although other studies by one of the authors (e.g. Ehrlén & Münzbergová 2009) have also found effects of antagonistic interactions on flowering phenology, the present study constitutes a novelty because it demonstrates that selection may act in opposite directions depending on the presence or absence of an antagonist in plant populations.
-Besides, previous studies have highlighted the importance of the environmental context for antagonistic interactions (e.g. Arvanitis et al., 2007; Kolb & Ehrlén, 2010; von Euler et al., 2014), but this is one of the first studies linking variation in the community context to variation in selection through species interactions.
+Third, the study is novel in an even broader context because it demonstrates how community context can be linked to among-population variation in natural selection via a plant-antagonist interaction.
+While previous studies, by the authors of this manuscript and others, have highlighted the importance of the environmental context for antagonistic interactions, this is one of the first to link variation in the community context to variation in selection through species interactions.

 The attached work has not been published or accepted for publication elsewhere, and is not under consideration for publication in any other journal or book.
 Its submission for publication has been approved by both authors, and all persons entitled to authorship have been so named.